 Publication bias was first investigated by visually examining funnel plots for asymmetry (Sterne et al. 2005).
 Secondly, our overall MLMA model was then altered to include z-transformed publication year and precision (inverse of sampling variance) as moderators to assess the presence of a time-lag effect (or decline effect) (Nakagawa et al. 2022a).
 There was no evidence of small-study effects (i.e., no relationship with precision) in our overall data set, however, mean PRRDs, unsurprisingly, did show evidence of time-lag bias where average effects have decreased towards zero through time (Supplementary Materials Publication bias and Sensitivity analysis) coinciding with our overall meta-analytic means for most analyses.

 A sample of effect sizes showed higher than expected precision.
-We carefully checked these extreme values to ensure that data was corrected extracted.
-To understand how ‘robust’ our overall MLMA model was to influential data points, we conducted a Cook’s distance sensitivity analysis (using the function cooks.distance in the R Package metafor).
+We carefully checked these extreme values to ensure that data was correctly extracted.
+To understand how ‘robust’ our overall MLMA model was to influential data points, we also conducted a Cook’s distance sensitivity analysis (using the function cooks.distance in the R Package metafor).
 Results suggest that our conclusions are robust and free from significant influential outliers (Supplementary materials Fig. S4).
 We also confirmed that our results were consistent with robust variance estimators (Nakagawa et al. 2022b), which better account for any sources of non-independence within studies that our models may not have accounted for well enough.
 All results were also largely consistent between our main analyses and those using robust variance estimators.

 Results